SainathReddyEmmadi/JS/README.md

 - ✅ Build a complete object-oriented application
 - ✅ Understand performance considerations in OOP JavaScript
 - ✅ Debug OOP code effectively

+### 🔧 Functional Programming Module Completion (Week 13-14)

+Upon completing the Functional Programming module, you should be able to:

+- ✅ Write pure functions and avoid side effects
+- ✅ Apply higher-order functions and function composition
+- ✅ Use currying and partial application effectively
+- ✅ Implement immutable data patterns
+- ✅ Handle errors functionally with Maybe and Either patterns
+- ✅ Build data processing pipelines using functional techniques
+- ✅ Create maintainable and testable functional code

+### 🚀 Modern JavaScript Module Completion (Week 15-16)

+Upon completing the Modern JavaScript module, you should be able to:

+- ✅ Use destructuring for clean variable assignment and function parameters
+- ✅ Apply template literals for string formatting and HTML generation
+- ✅ Implement ES6 modules with proper import/export patterns
+- ✅ Write modern classes with private fields and static methods
+- ✅ Handle async operations with modern patterns and best practices
+- ✅ Utilize new data structures (Map, Set, Proxy) effectively
+- ✅ Apply latest ES2020+ features in real applications

 ## 🤝 Contributing